 How do I charge my vehicle with Bilkraft?

 You need to register a payment card (credit or debit) in the Bilkraft app.
 Then you select the station from the app, attach the physical cable and press start within the app.
-On some chargers a physical start button must be pressed as well.
-Follow the instructions provided on the charging station.
+On certain older chargers a physical start button must be pressed as well.
+Follow the instructions provided on the charger.
 See video (Norwegian) below of how to charge using the app and RFID Chip

 Can I start multiple charging sessions?